RINEARN/vnano/README.md

 ### 1. Build Vnano Engine

 Firstly, build source code of Vnano Engine (The script engine of Vnano).
-If you are using Microsoft(R) Windows(R), please double-click "build.bat".
+If you are using Microsoft&reg; Windows&reg;, please double-click "build.bat".
 If you are using Linux, etc., please execute "build.sh" on the bash-compatible shell.

 Alternatively, you can build Vnano Engine by Apache Ant as: